samowononi/samowononi/README.md

 ## 🧪Projects
 -  <a href="https://github.com/samowononi/Network-Traffic-Analysis-and-Attack-Detection">Network Traffic Analysis and Attack Detection</a>

 Analyzed real-world packet captures using Wireshark to identify malicious traffic patterns.
 Focused on detecting reconnaissance scans, brute-force attempts, unauthorized access probes, and data exfiltration.

+-  <a href="https://github.com/samowononi/Intrusion-Detection-and-Prevention-System-using-Snort-and-Fail2ban"> Intrusion Detection and Prevention System </a>

+Configured and deployed Snort and Fail2Ban to detect and block real-time threats.
+Monitored and analyzed logs to identify SSH brute-force attempts, port scans, and ICMP floods, enabling automated IP banning and layered threat prevention.